addok/addok/docs/tutorial.md

         sudo tail -f /var/log/nginx/addok.log

-- To make sure the environment variable is set in the current shell:
+- To make sure the environment variable is set in the current shell if you changed its location:

         echo $ADDOK_CONFIG_MODULE